Progalt/HobbyEngine/README.md

 and a bit earlier on August 4th:
 ![Current Progress Of the engine on August 4th 2022](https://github.com/Progalt/HobbyEngine/blob/master/Images/3DEngineShowcase-August4.png)

+### Performance
+Currently performance is a concern.
+Running at about 300FPS with Approx. 500 draw calls.
+Performance could be improved by multi-threading the recording of command lists.
+Currently the whole engine is single threaded which is very inefficient and barely uses the CPU or the GPU effectively.

+Though perfomance is not a massive concern as this engine is more for learning.
+It would be nice to be able to run at good framerates and maybe use it for hobby projects.

+### Current Backends:
+- Vulkan

+Hopefully DirectX 12 in future.

+Currently all shaders are written in GLSL.
+I want to try and rewrite it in HLSL as HLSL can be compiled to spir-v for vulkan.

 ### Current Features:
 - Deferred Rendering
 - Post Process Stack